 Doo doo doo doo doo, doo doo doo doo

-There is an electric fry-pan on a card table in the roomy kitchen, used to make chicken cacciatore—correcto, and it’s the only other thing we do for months.
-We are interminably late and hardly show up at theater.
+There is an electric fry pan on a card table in the roomy kitchen.
+It's used to make chicken cacciatore a la Romano, and for months this is the only thing I cook for Ted.

-This, after Ted is offered an acting scholarship.
-It’s a first flunk for me, the honor student, for until I discover the smugness of tight, holey-jeans and cop an attitude, I am an A-student who is now just One Toke over the Line.
+Even though Ted is offered an acting scholarship, we are interminably late and hardly show up at theater class.
+It’s the first flunk for me, an honor student, for until I discover the smugness of tight, holey jeans and cop an attitude, I'm an A-student who is now just One Toke Over the Line (Brewer and Shipley.)

-We know our professors have private conversations about us and Dorothy cautions Ted, “Mind you don’t leave Linda in the wings.”
+We know our professors have private conversations about us, and Dorothy cautions Ted, “Mind you don’t leave Linda in the wings.”
+It's a phrase that irked Ted for decades.

-Ted is miffed about her comment so to squelch his strong emotions he introduces me to a Reuben sandwich.
-Of course!
+Ted is miffed about her comment, so to squelch his strong emotions he introduces me to a Reuben sandwich.
 Never had one, never heard of one.
-In turn, I woo him with another newly introduced love—kosher dills, both culinarily mind-blowing in my Italian sanctum.
+In turn, I woo him with one of his favorites—kosher dills.
+In my Italian sanctum these are both culinarily mind-blowing foods.

-Occasionally I crook my ear to crooning from a standing-on-the-corner a-cappella quartet.
+Occasionally, I crook my ear to crooning from a standing-on-the-corner a-cappella quartet.
 It’s a Fifties high that lingers into the Sixties and even now I levitate each time I hear chapel harmonies.
-I’m sure that’s why those CSN boys resonated in that little bedroom.
+I’m sure that’s why a few years later, those CSN boys resonated in our little bedroom.

-For this newly formed couple, Shakespeare plus two Strafford-on-Avons inflame our love for the English culture.
+As a newly formed couple, Shakespeare plus two Strafford-on-Avon visits, inflame our love for the English culture.
 We don’t give a thought that Romeo and Juliette took place in Italy.
-We love the English culture because it then stood tall next to our Mediterranean and what we thought nearly-tribal backgrounds.
+We love the English culture because it stood tall next to our Mediterranean —and what we thought were nearly tribal—families.
+Our families, the link to our new two-of-us lineage.

 ©TLCmoon, LLC